huuquyet/soroban-crowdfund/README.md

 npm run clean
 ```

-You have three options: 1.
-Deploy on [Futurenet](https://soroban.stellar.org/docs/getting-started/deploy-to-futurenet) using a remote [RPC](https://soroban.stellar.org/docs/getting-started/run-rpc) endpoint, 2.
-Run your own Futerenet RPC node with Docker and deploy to it, 3. run in [localnet/standalone](https://soroban.stellar.org/docs/getting-started/deploy-to-a-local-network) mode.
+You have two options:
+1. Deploy on [Futurenet](https://soroban.stellar.org/docs/getting-started/deploy-to-testnet) using a remote RPC endpoint [(Admin guide)](https://developers.stellar.org/network/soroban-rpc/admin-guide),
+2. Run your own Futerenet RPC node with [Docker](https://soroban.stellar.org/dapps/guides/docker) and deploy to it

 ### Option 1: Deploy on Futurenet